 It is impossible for a storage system to sustain the same peak IOPS number when presented with different I/O types and latency requirements.

 A gross oversimplification that might help prove the point that the type and size of operation you do matters when it comes to IOPS.
 Meaning that a system that can do a million 512-byte IOPS can’t necessarily do a million 256K IOPS.
+The IOPS vs I/O size relationship is not a linear one, but there is a correlation.

 Imagine a bucket, or a shotshell, or whatever container you wish.